EuanScottWatson/Waka-Stats/README.md

         5.68 hours coding in Haskell
 ```

-You just need to include your own json from Wakatime and call it `data.json`
+You just need to include your own json file from Wakatime and call it `data.json`